-After 40 Years, ABBA takes a chance with its legacy
+After 40 years, Abba takes a chance with its legacy

 “It was a strange combination of being pushed technically so hard, but at the same time being so full of joy in every moment,” she said in a phone interview.
 “I could see Benny chuckling to himself behind the mixing desk.”

 Four decades ago, this long, improbable journey was unimaginable for four Swedes.
-“You have to understand how impossible it seemed right before ABBA to have hit records in England and the U.S.,” Ulvaeus said of the pop landscape before the internet globalised it.
+“You have to understand how impossible it seemed right before Abba to have hit records in England and the US,” Ulvaeus said of the pop landscape before the internet globalized it.
 “It was absolutely not in the cards.”

 © 2021 The New York Times Company